madhanakm/goldstar-jewel-suite/README.md

 # Goldstar Jewel Suite

-A comprehensive jewelry management system built with React, TypeScript, and Tailwind CSS.
+A comprehensive billing, inventory management and reports application for jewelry shops built with React, TypeScript, and Tailwind CSS.

 ## 🏗️ Project Structure